Is Kylie Jenner In Trouble For Cheating Her Customers?

 Is Kylie conducting shady business practices?

-Kylie is not new to controversy but this time it appears to have hit her makeup business which one of her major sources of revenue.
-The complaints that have been brought up on social media claim that Spice and Blitzen lipstick kits are one and the same.
+Kylie is not new to controversy, but this time it appears to have hit her makeup business, which is one of her major sources of revenue.
+The complaints that have been brought up on social media claim that her Spice and Blitzen lipstick kits are one and the same.

 “Why are Spice and Blitzen the same exact shade just different packaging?
 I’m so mad,” one of Kylie’s fans expressed her disappointment on Twitter.

 The Spice lip kit was sold together with a lip liner and it costs $29 while Blitzen is sold as a part of a four-piece and it costs $45.
-Other than that it appears to be the same product to the people that have made the complaints.
+Other than that, it appears to be the same product to the people that have made the complaints.

 Kylie also under fire in the eyeshadow department

-Unfortunately for the young Kardashian, the controversy does not end with the lip kits but also extends to her eye shadow products.
+Unfortunately for the young Kardashian, the controversy does not end with the lip kits, but also extends to her eye shadow products.
 There seems to be a problem with some of the eye shadow products under Kylie’s brand.
 A report from TMZ claims that customers have reported headaches that have been caused by the chemicals in the beauty products.
 Roughly 15 customers have forwarded their complaints to the Better Business Bureau claiming that the eye shadow products smell like paint thinner, spray paint, chemicals, and glue.
 The complaints have been pouring in for the past two weeks.

 #KylieJenner Kylie Jenner Lip Kit – Matte (Liquid Lipstick & Pencil Lip Liner) NEW IN BOX https://t.co/zTWI9IEzH5 #Fashion #Style pic.twitter.com/6xJoV1fPkE